Anthropometry And Its Role In Restoring The Natural Hairlines

 The underlying differences in facial bony structures and facial features in different races, determine the unique shape of the hairlines.

 Knowledge Of The Facial Hight And Widths ( Anthropometry ) And Its Role In Restoring The Receded Or Lost Hairlines

 Vertical Facial Dimensions

-The face is divided into three parts.
-In generality the lower part is the largest in all races, the middle part is in the middle.
-The upper part is the smallest.
+The face generally divided into three parts.
+The lower part of the face is the largest in all the races and the upper part is the smallest.